New economy minerals

 Re-imagine Queensland’s phosphate deposits

 This project will define an entirely new class of deposits of rare earth elements (REE) in Queensland.
-The project is focussed on REE mineralisation along a 1000km belt of the North West Minerals Province, from Boulia to Century.
+The project is focused on REE mineralisation along a 1000km belt of the North West Minerals Province, from Boulia to Century.

 Extracting rare earth elements sustainably